Xon77/Live4Life/README.md

 If you would like to contribute, please get in touch with me in order to organise further development.

-If you want to report an issue, please send me a mail first since it might be a functionality not explained (a more complete wiki will come), or try to send a pull request, since depending on my priorities I may not have not the time or the ability to solve it.
+Feel free to post an issue, and you can also send me a mail first since it might be a functionality not explained (a more complete wiki will come), or try to send a pull request, since depending on my priorities I may not have not the time or the ability to solve it.

 ## Acknowledgements